 Chinese department store Lane Crawford found that the basket size from a personal shopping appointment is almost four times larger than the average sale.

-We've also seen similar results from brands we work with.
+At JRNI, we've also seen similar results from brands we work with.
 One of our customers with over 250 stores noticed that customers who schedule and attend appointments spend 4x more than walk-ins.
 Similarly, another multinational customer saw their basket size increase 3x for customers who had scheduled appointments.